Deeptanshu11/E.Coli_AMR_PanGenome_ML/data/README.md

-This file contains processed and filtered antimicrobial susceptibility testing (AST) records for Escherichia coli derived from the Bacterial and Viral Bioinformatics Resource Center (BV-BRC; formerly PATRIC).
-The dataset was used as the phenotypic source for generating the resistant/susceptible (R/S) classification targets and quantitative minimum inhibitory concentration (MIC) regression targets in the study.
+This file contains antimicrobial susceptibility testing (AST) records for Escherichia coli derived from the Bacterial and Viral Bioinformatics Resource Center (BV-BRC; formerly PATRIC).
+The dataset was used as the phenotypic source for generating the resistant/susceptible (R/S) classification targets and quantitative minimum inhibitory concentration (MIC) regression targets in the study.Each row represents an antibiotic-specific AST record associated with an E. coli genome/isolate.
+A genome may therefore occur in multiple rows because multiple antibiotics and/or measurements may be available for the same genome.

 **Data source**